mark-joyce/Milestone2/README.md

 - [Google Maps API](https://developers.google.com/maps/documentation/javascript/tutorial) - Used to implement the map and its features on the site.

-- [Canva](https://www.canva.com/) - Used to create the logo for the site.

-- [Favicon.io](https://favicon.io/emoji-favicons/) - Used to create the favicon for the site.

 ## Features

 ### Existing Features